Webinar: Research on how to optimize collections outreach for better results

-This privacy notice (also referred to as the “Privacy Policy” or “Notice”) only applies to the personal data of job applicants, potential candidates for employment, and our optional recruiting programs and events (collectively referred to as “candidates” or “you” or “your”) within the UK and/or European Economic Area.
+This privacy notice (also referred to as the “Privacy Policy” or “Notice”) only applies to the personal data of job applicants, potential candidates for employment, and our optional recruiting programs and events (collectively referred to as “candidates” or “you” or “your”) within the European Union (EU), the European Economic Area (EEA), Switzerland, and the United Kingdom.

 Billtrust may process your personal data as data controller in connection with Billtrust recruitment processes and programs.
 Throughout this document the words “Billtrust” “we” “us” “our” or the “Company” may be used to refer to BTRS Holdings Inc., and its subsidiaries and/or affiliates (also referred to as the “Company” or “Billtrust” or “we” or “us”).